timtoon/allme/readme.md

 SlotController::addSlot() will add a new slot for a stylist, provided there isn't already one.

-SlotController::removeSlot() will delete the specified slot, provided is exists and does not have a client.
+SlotController::removeSlot() will delete the specified slot, provided it exists and does not have a client.

 SlotController::bookAppointment() will add the client_id to an existing slot that is not already taken.